Nodding off requires us to feel safe, and that it's the right time, to do so. Photo credit: Craig Adderley

 The more regularly we repeat these signals, the more conditioned our responses become.
 It worked for Pavlov’s dogs, and it works for us too!
 We call them Positive Sleep Associations.

-Set a wind down alarm an hour before bed (or whatever you can manage) and, once it goes off, disconnect from your devices, get into your comfy clothes, and engage in your wind down activity.
+So, set a wind down alarm an hour before bed (or whatever you can manage) and, once it goes off, disconnect from your devices, get into your comfy clothes, and engage in your wind down activity.
+See the next section for 'low and no' screen ideas.

 If you really struggle to wind down, CBT for insomnia (CBTi) can really help.